Learning & Development

 Lorna Reid - Education Support Nurse

 Lorna has responsibility for a range of educational outreach programmes to care homes.
 She was the project lead for the Abbey Pain Scale Project, the SPAR (Supportive and Palliative Action Register) Project in 12 local care homes and the Namaste Care Pilot Project.
 From this work Lorna also developed the first Namaste Care Course to be offered in Scotland which is now delivered twice a year in partnership with Ayrshire Hospice.
-Lorna is in the final year of a PhD study with the University of the West of Scotland.
-Her study aims to map the relations of ruling that surround how conversations about resuscitation are organised in Residential Care Homes in Scotland.
+Lorna graduated from Napier University with a PhD in 2017.
+Her study explored the social organisation of advance care planning conversations in a Residential Care Home which put complex decision making conversations firmly but inappropriately into the hands of Senior Social Care Workers.
 Her specific areas of interest are, promoting comfort and hope through Namaste Care, palliative care in care homes and communication skills.
 She is an accredited trainer for Sage & Thyme® Communication Skills and a facilitator of advanced communication skills training (Trained by Maguire Communication Skills Unit, Christie School of Oncology, Manchester).

 Improving the quality of care drives the development of practice within the hospice and the education team support staff in various ways to achieve this.
 Examples include:

 - Reflective practice

 - Clinical skills updates

 As an organisation ACCORD actively encourages staff to share good practice and to participate and initiate research.
 A list of poster presentations and publications can be found below.

 The three day Namaste Care™ training at ACCORD Hospice supports staff to recognise the benefits of a palliative approach to care for people with dementia.
 It also highlights practical ways to meet key spiritual needs, such as the need for connection, compassion and comfort.

 For further information on the Hospices Namaste Care Course please click;